Manhattan Project feed materials program: Green salt and uranium hexafluoride

 Mallinckrodt established a green salt plant in a building adjacent to its property at St. Louis, rented from the Sash & Door Company.
 Here, the process used graphite boxes within steel retorts.
-Production commenced in April 1943, and by 1 January 1947, it had produced 2,926 ST of green salt.
-The initial unit price was 0.97 $/lb, but through a series of improvements, this was brought down to 0.28 $/lb.
-Linde built and operated a green salt plant under a cost-plus-fixed-fee contract.
-Production began in October 1943 and continued until 1 July 1946, by which time 2,060 ST had been produced.
+Production commenced in April 1943, Linde built and operated a green salt plant under a cost-plus-fixed-fee contract.
+Production began in October 1943 and continued until 1 July 1946.
 Harshaw also operated a green salt plant in Cleveland, Ohio.
 It too, had a pilot plant, which was expanded in capacity in early 1943 to 25 ST per month.
 Its process initially used magnesium trays inside steel tubes lined with magnesium; this was later changed to nickel trays and steel tubes.
-By 1 January 1947, it had produced 1,640 ST of green salt.
-The initial unit price was 0.92 $/lb, which was brought down to 0.48 $/lb for the final batch produced on 21 July 1944.
+By 1 January 1947, it had produced 1640 ST of green salt.
+The final batch produced on 21 July 1944.
 At this point, the plant continued production, but all its output went into producing uranium hexafluoride (UF6).

 The S-50 (thermal) and K-25 (gaseous) isotope separation plants used this as feed, as it was the only known compound of uranium sufficiently volatile to be used in the gaseous diffusion process.
 Harshaw built and operated the large-scale plant for the production of hexafluoride after winning a competitive bid against DuPont.
 Hexafluoride was produced though the reaction of green salt with fluorine.
 Payment was on a unit price basis; the contract initially called for the plant to produce 87.5 ST at a rate of 5.5 ST per week during 1944.
-The cost of production was 0.95 $/lb from green salt.
-By 1 January 1945, 1,615 ST had been delivered.
+By 1 January 1945, 1615 ST had been delivered.
 Harshaw also produced 2.5 ST of uranium oxyfluoride (UO2F2) for the Manhattan District through fluoridation of orange oxide.
 Although this substance was particularly difficult and unpleasant to handle, Harshaw charged 0.48 $/lb, the same price as its green salt.